microsoft/AppModelSamples/Samples/HostedApps/PackageSampleHostedApp/README.md

 ## Introduction
 In this example, there are two projects – first is PackageSampleHostedApp which is the host app in C# and second is the PackageSampleChild that is the child app.
 PackageSampleHostedApp is derived from a publically availble UWP sample app called Package: https://github.com/microsoft/Windows-universal-samples/tree/main/Samples/Package.
-Package sample app was migrated to the latest .Net6.0, WindowsAppSDK and WinUI3 and a new Scenario 4 called "Hosted App Management" was added to demo new functionality in Hosted App Model such as "PackageCatalog notifications" and "FindRelatedPackages to support querying Packages with HostRuntimes & their children."
+Package sample app was migrated to the latest .Net6.0, WindowsAppSDK and WinUI3 and a new Scenario 4 called "Hosted App Management" was added to demo new functionality in Hosted App Model such as "PackageCatalog notifications" and "the new FindRelatedPackages API to support querying Packages with HostRuntimes & their children."
 This new sample is called PackageSampleHostedApp.

 # App package information sample

 Shows how to get package info by using the Windows Runtime packaging API ([Windows.ApplicationModel.Package](http://msdn.microsoft.com/library/windows/apps/br224667) and [Windows.ApplicationModel.PackageId](http://msdn.microsoft.com/library/windows/apps/br224668)).

-In addition to the already existing features, the sample demos new functionality in Hosted App Model such as "PackageCatalog notifications" and "New API to support querying Packages with HostRuntimes & their children."
+In addition to the already existing features, the sample demos new functionality in Hosted App Model such as "PackageCatalog notifications" and "the new FindRelatedPackages API to support querying Packages with HostRuntimes & their children."

 ## Build the sample